-Wi Aquatic Invasive Species Deep Water (Pelagic) Lake Tahoe Groundwater Nearshore (Littoral) Lake Tahoe Other Lakes Surface Runoff Tributaries Load Reductions II the proposal result in: Yes ON No, with mitigation Data insufficient a.
-Changes in currents, or the course or direction of water movements? \boxtimes b.
-Changes in absorption rates, drainage patterns, or the rate and amount of surface water runoff so that a 20 yr.
-1 hr. storm runoff (approximately 1 inch per hour) cannot be contained on the site?
-C. Alterations to the course or flow of 100-year flood waters? \boxtimes d.
-Change in the amount of surface water in any water body? \boxtimes e.
-Discharge into surface waters, or in any alteration of surface water quality, including but not limited to temperature, dissolved oxygen or turbidity? \boxtimes f.
-Alteration of the direction or rate of flow of ground water? \boxtimes g.
-Change in the quantity of groundwater, either through direct additions or withdrawals, or through interception of an aquifer by cuts or excavations? \boxtimes h.
-Substantial reduction in the amount of water otherwise available for public water supplies? \boxtimes i.
-Exposure of people or property to water related hazards such as flooding and/or wave action from 100-year storm occurrence or seiches? \boxtimes j.
-The potential discharge of contaminants to the groundwater or any alteration of groundwater quality? \boxtimes k.
-Is the project located within 600 feet of a drinking water source? \boxtimes Ну drology/Water Quality (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
-Violate any water quality standards or waste discharge requirements or otherwise \boxtimes
+Aquatic Invasive Species Deep Water (Pelagic) Lake Tahoe Wi Groundwater Nearshore (Littoral) Lake Tahoe Other Lakes Surface Runoff Tributaries Load Reductions Il the proposal result in: Yes No No, with mitigation Data insufficient g.
+Change in the quantity of groundwater, either through direct additions or withdrawals, or through interception of an aquifer by cuts or excavations? $\boxtimes$ h.
+Substantial reduction in the amount of water otherwise available for public water supplies? $\boxtimes$ i.
+Exposure of people or property to water related hazards such as flooding and/or wave action from 100-year storm occurrence or seiches? $\boxtimes$ j.
+The potential discharge of contaminants to the groundwater or any alteration of groundwater quality? $\boxtimes$ k.
+Is the project located within 600 feet of a drinking water source? $\boxtimes$ Ну drology/Water Quality (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
+Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or groundwater quality?
+(CEQA Xa) $\boxtimes$ 2.

-Ну drology/Water Quality (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 2.
 Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
-(CEQA Xb) \boxtimes 3.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: (CEQA Xc) \boxtimes i) Result in substantial erosion or siltation on- or off-site; ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv) Impede or redirect flood flows?
+(CEQA Xb) $\boxtimes$ 3.
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: (CEQA Xc) $\boxtimes$ i) Result in substantial erosion or siltation on- or off-site; ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site;

+Ну drology/Water Quality (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv) Impede or redirect flood flows?
 4. In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?
-(CEQA Xd) \boxtimes 5.
-Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
-(CEQA Xe) \boxtimes
+(CEQA Xd) $\boxtimes$ 5.
+Conflict with or obstruct implementation of a water quality control plan or $\boxtimes$ sustainable groundwater management plan?
+(CEQA Xe)